 I hope these suggestions are helpful.
 While these replies won’t work in every case, you an easily tailor them to what works for you.
-And if you ever have any questions about how to respond to a brand collaboration email, feel free to comment here.
-Or you can reach out to me by email for an even quicker response.
-I’ll do my best to send suggestions your way!
+And if you ever have any questions about how to respond to a brand collaboration email, I’d be happy to help!
+You can book a one-on-one consultation with me below and I can walk you through how to respond to your first, second, or hundredth brand collaboration email!

 How do you deal with ambiguous or not-so-awesome brand inquiries?